+is a solid coating of oil on both sides of the dipstick.
 Note that the holes in the dipstick will be full of fluid if the actual level is at or above the hole.
 The fluid level should be between the "HOT" (upper) reference holes on the dipstick at normal operating temperature.
 If the fluid level is low, add fluid through the dipstick tube to bring it to the proper level.
 Do not overfill.
-Use ONLY the recommended fluid (see "Fluids, Lubricants, and Genuine Parts" for fluid specifications).
+Use ONLY the specified fluid (see "Fluids, Lubricants, and Genuine Parts" for fluid specifications).
 After adding any quantity of oil through the dipstick tube, wait a minimum of two minutes for the oil to fully drain into the transmission before rechecking the fluid level.